Updated 21st September 2023

 German (this is in our current topic cycle)

 German is studied for one year in lower key stage 2.
 This language was chosen as it is from the Germanic language family and has close links with the English language, providing opportunities for further study of etymology.
 It is a frequently studied foreign language with a wide range of available teaching resources.
 The school has also made links with a partner school in Osnabruck – Derby’s twin city, which means that the children will have meaningful opportunities to practice their written German when writing to German pupils.

-Spanish is studied for two terms in year five.
+Spanish is studied for one year in UKS2.
 This ensures that pupils have a basic foundation in Spanish preparing them for further study of the language should they go on to study it at Key Stage 3.
 Spanish is taught in several of the local secondary schools.
 Spanish is also considered more accessible than French as it is phonically regular.
 There are a wide range of teaching resources available to support the teaching of Spanish.

-Russian is taught over three terms in Year 6 in greater depth than the other languages studied.
+Russian is taught over one year in UKS2 in greater depth than the other languages studied.
 The school are lucky enough to employ a Russian speaking teaching assistant, with a ‘Teaching Russian as a Foreign Language Qualification’, who delivers Russian lessons with the support of qualified teachers.
 Russian has been chosen at it provides the children with the opportunity to study a language using a different alphabet, as well as being a local community language.
-This enables us to build on the knowledge that some of our pupils already have about Russian language, culture and traditions
+This enables us to build on the knowledge that some of our pupils already have about Russian language, culture and traditions.